 Gibson Les Paul R8 VOS Lemonburst nicknamed “GM”

-This is by far the most outstanding axe of my selection.
+This is by far the most outstanding axe of my collection.

 It was a coincidence then in 2011.
 I wasn´t looking for a new Gibson Custom shop Les Paul at all, cause I had already three of them.
 But one day in December I saw this R8 at Musik Produktiv´s Guitar Gallery.
 I fell in love and watched the gallery.
 But to buy an unseen expensive guitar online is a risk.
 I recognized by enlarging the pics that there must be some hidden flames or strips on the top.
 On Saturday I made the decision and ordered it.
 Finally the guitar arrived on December 14th.
 And I had luck: Right out the box it was the axe I searched for so long.
 Its stunning top reminded me on some Bursts Gary Moore played.